crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/troubleshoot.md

 They can be seen in the dedicated [grafana dashboard](/observability/prometheus.md#exploitation-with-prometheus-server--grafana).

+You can also inspect an appsec rule directly with `cscli appsec-rules inspect <rule_name>` to see the amount of requests that were blocked by the rule.

 ## Enabling Debug in the AppSec Component

 Debugging configuration is cascading in the AppSec Component.